Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Empirical Evaluation

-Despite the good performance, it is known that sparse networks can outperform their dense counterparts.
-Indeed, even simple patterns such as the line pattern (connecting each hidden unit to $ v $ consecutive visible units) can achieve better learning curves~\cite{selfAnonymous}, which prompts the need to compare NCG with connectivity baselines.
-Figure \ref{fig:static_mnist_nll} shows the learning curves of NCG together with both the line pattern and a random pattern (corresponding to a bipartite Erdös-Rényi random graph).
+It is known that sparse networks can often outperform their dense counterparts.
+Indeed, even simple fixed patterns such as the line pattern (which connects each hidden unit to $ v $ consecutive visible units -- that is, a hidden unit $h_i$ is connected to visible units $x_j$ such that $i \le j \le i+v$) can achieve better learning curves \citep{selfAnonymous}.
+Figure \ref{fig:static_mnist_nll} shows the learning curves of NCG together with both the line pattern and a random pattern (the latter corresponds to a bipartite Erdös-Rényi random graph, created by applying a $d$ probability of each connection being present in the network).
+Note that these patterns are intrinsically different because the first has pre-determined and deterministic connections, while the latter has stochastic connectivity.
 For fairness of comparison, RBMs with the same (average) number of initial connections are created for all patterns: 50\% and 10\% densities.
 Note that NCG shows better performance than any other pattern after 50 training epochs (for both initializations) while also showing less noisy learning curves.
 Interestingly, all patterns outperformed the fully connected RBM.

-Lastly, Figure \ref{fig:setComp} shows a direct comparison between NCG and SET, trained with 2500 hidden units, sparsity parameter $ \epsilon = 11 $ and fraction of removed edges $ \zeta = 0.3 $ (parameters reported in the original paper, using the publicly available code).
+Lastly, Figure \ref{fig:setComp} shows a direct comparison between NCG and SET~\citep{SET_mocanu}, trained with 2500 hidden units, sparsity parameter $ \epsilon = 11 $ and fraction of removed edges $ \zeta = 0.3 $ (parameters reported in the original paper for the MNIST dataset, using their publicly available code).
 For the learning rate, experiments were performed with both $ 0.1 $ and $ 0.01 $ values.
 The first allows for a direct comparison with the NCG experiments (same learning rate) and the second reduces the fluctuations during learning.
 However, note that SET did not outperform the fully connected network (on this task), and was thus significantly outperformed by NCG.
+Moreover, SET induced a very sparse network (see Table \ref{tab:results}) which probably hindered its performance.

+Table \ref{tab:results} shows a summary of the generative performance and sparsity obtained by each reported method after 200 training epochs.
+Note that both NCG initializations exhibit the lowest NLL across all methods while also having different final densities with respect to its initial density.